-An autumn charitable gift can make sense in your financial planning because it can help you support the causes you care most about while maximizing tax savings.
+A year-end charitable gift can make sense in your financial planning because it can help you support the causes you care most about while maximizing tax savings.
 However, there are several factors to keep in mind:

 Timeliness – The date of delivery is the key to whether a gift will be tax deductible in 2017.
 A check is considered delivered on the date it is postmarked – even as late as December 31, 2017.
 Gifts of stock or mutual fund shares, which may take time to transfer, are complete when the shares reach the intended beneficiary’s account.